British Rail Class 313: West Anglia Great Northern/First Capital Connect/Great Northern (Govia Thameslink Railway)

 Great Northern 313s were electrically limited to 30 mph in DC mode, the maximum line speed on the Northern City Line.
 (Note: Bull & Cronin 1978a gives the restriction as being 50 km/h.)

 313134 was named "City of London" at Moorgate on 9 December 2010 by Michael Bear, the Lord Mayor of London.

 The Class 313 units were replaced by a new fleet of units, which began to enter service in March 2019.
 The first Class 313 withdrawal – unit 313026 – occurred the month prior; it was sent for scrapping in April 2019.

 The final Class 313 service on Great Northern was the 23:33 Hertford North to Moorgate on 30 September 2019.
 A final railtour, operating from to (via Welwyn Garden City) and back (via Hertford North and Moorgate) was held on 23 October 2019 with units 313134 and 313064; the DMSO vehicle of 313064 was repainted in Network SouthEast livery.

 Preservation

 The Railway Heritage Designation Advisory Board had originally designated unit 313201 for potential preservation after retirement, on the grounds that it was the first Class 313 unit built, and by extension the first production PEP-derived unit.
 However, in early 2023, the board decided instead to designate Network Rail's unit 313121, as unlike 313201 it retains its original seating and dual-voltage running equipment.
 It is preserved at the Fife Heritage Railway in Scotland.

-313201 is preserved by the 400 Series Preservation Group and resides at Arlington Fleet Works in Eastleigh.
+313201 is preserved by the 400 Series Preservation Group.
+In November 2025 it was moved to short term storage at the Llanelli & Mynydd Mawr Railway in South Wales.